AndBoun/dungeon-1.10/README.md

 ```

 ### PC
-Where  equipment slots take an `int` that indexes the Item from the Dungeon. 'damDices' dices has sets of three ints, representing all three dice attributes. `items` take a list of `ints` that indexes items from the Dungeon
+Where  equipment slots take an `int` that indexes the Item from the Dungeon. `damDices` dices has sets of three ints, representing all three dice attributes. `items` take a list of `ints` that indexes items from the Dungeon
 ```
 PC
 hp 100